arkologystudio/holochain-stencil-template/README.md

 > PREREQUISITE: set up the [holochain development environment](https://developer.holochain.org/docs/install/).

+**Note: this repository uses Holochain V2.
+To use a different version, see [here](https://developer.holochain.org/get-started/upgrade-holochain/) **.

 Enter the nix shell by running this in the root folder of the repository:

 ```bash